 Supported Employment services are ongoing supports that enable participants, for whom competitive employment at or above the minimum wage is unlikely absent the provision of supports, and who, because of their disabilities, need supports to perform in an integrated work setting.
 The scope and intensity of Supported Employment supports may change over time, based on the needs of the participant.
 Supported Employment can include assisting the participant to locate a job or develop a job on behalf of the participant.
 Supported Employment is conducted in a variety of settings; work sites where persons without disabilities are employed are the targeted settings for service delivery.
 Supported Employment includes activities needed to sustain paid work by participants, including supervision and training.
 Payment is made only for adaptations, supervision, and training required by participants receiving waiver services as a result of their disabilities but does not include payment for the supervisory activities rendered as a normal part of the business setting.
 Supported Employment Group services are provided to groups of participants, with a staff to participant ratio of two or more.
-The staff to participant ratio for Supported Employment Group services cannot exceed one (1) to ten (10); however, a planned waiver amendment will target smaller ratios to be supported by proposed rates derived through a cost-based rate methodology.
+The staff to participant ratio for Supported Employment Group services cannot exceed one (1) to ten (10).

-Supported Employment may include services and supports that assist the participant in achieving self-employment through the operation of a business.
-Such assistance may include: (a) aiding the participant to identify potential business opportunities; (b) assistance in the development of a business plan, including potential sources of business financing and other assistance in developing and launching a business; (c) identification of the supports that are necessary for the participant to operate the business; and (d) ongoing assistance, counseling and guidance once the business has been launched.
+Supported Employment includes services and supports that assist the participant in achieving self-employment through the operation of a business.
+Such assistance may include any or all of the following: (a) aiding the participant to identify potential business opportunities; (b) assistance in the development of a business plan, including potential sources of business financing and other assistance in developing and launching a business; (c) identification of the supports that are necessary for the participant to operate the business; and (d) ongoing assistance, counseling and guidance once the business has been launched.
 Payment is not made to defray the expenses associated with starting up or operating a business.